Babelscape/multinerd/README.md

 ## News
- - **2023-08**: A [Multilingual and Fine-Grained NER model](https://huggingface.co/tomaarsen/span-marker-mbert-base-multinerd) trained on MultiNERD is now available on HuggingFace Models!
+ - **2023-08**: A [Multilingual and Fine-Grained NER model](https://huggingface.co/tomaarsen/span-marker-mbert-base-multinerd) trained on MultiNERD is now available on HF Models!
- - **2023-04**: Our [MultiNERD dataset](https://huggingface.co/datasets/Babelscape/multinerd) is available on HuggingFace Datasets!
+ - **2023-04**: Our [MultiNERD dataset](https://huggingface.co/datasets/Babelscape/multinerd) is available on HF Datasets!
  - **2022-07**: The [MultiNERD](https://aclanthology.org/2022.findings-naacl.60/) paper is out!

  <div align="center">